Swan Arcade: Subsequent careers

 The Bradys did not perform at later Blue Murder concerts, although Dave Brady later sang with Mr. McFall's Chamber, an offshoot of the Scottish Chamber Orchestra, for whom he was transport manager.
 Dave Brady died of emphysema in London on 29 May 2006.

 Heather Brady became a Labour Councillor and Mayor of Carlisle, Cumbria.

 Boyes later appeared on albums by Lal Waterson and Oliver Knight, Bill Jones, Ashley Hutchings and Bob Davenport.
 He released his own album Out of the Blue in 1996; and since 1993 has been part of Coope Boyes and Simpson with whom he has also appeared with Blue Murder and Chumbawamba.

-Kevin Hingston died from cancer in March 2011.